FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Treatment usually consists of corticosteroids to reduce the swelling and inflammation, and antibiotics to kill off any secondary infection that has set up in the affected areas.
+Treatment of Puppy Strangles: Treatment usually consists of corticosteroids to reduce the swelling and inflammation, and antibiotics to kill off any secondary infection that has set up in the affected areas.

 If your pup has a severe case, other treatments might be needed, or the standard treatment may need to be maintained for a longer period.

-It's basically inflammation of the bones, usually in the front legs and it affects puppies between 6 and 18 months old.
+'Pano' is a condition that is most often seen in medium, large or giant breed puppies.
+Caused by inflammation of the bones, usually in the front legs and it affects puppies between 6 and 18 months old.

-It's a self-limiting disease which means that the majority of puppies will grow out of it without any treatment and without lasting side effects.
+A self-limiting disease which means that the majority of puppies will grow out of it without any treatment and without lasting side effects.